Noki16-hr/weather-app/README.md

-# weather-app
+# About my first ever GitHub project
-Final project with SheCodes Plus: weather app.
+This is my final project with SheCodes Plus.
+A weather app that enables us to search the weather in different cities and says it real life.